p-koo/tensorflow_tutorial_genomics/README.md

-# Tutorials tensorflow
+# Tutorials Tensorflow

-Contains 3 notebook-based tutorials:
+Contains 4 notebook-based tutorials:

-	* Notebook Tensorflow basics: overview of graphs, variables, ops, placeholders, sessions
+	* Notebook Tensorflow Basics: overview of graphs, variables, ops, placeholders, sessions

-	* Notebook Tensorflow neural networks: overview of neural network components
+	* Notebook Tensorflow NN: overview of neural network API

-	* Notebook CNN TF analysis: walk through of building, training, testing, and evaluating a CNN for a supervised classificaiton task
+	* Notebook CNN TF: walk through of building, training, testing, and evaluating a CNN for a supervised classificaiton task

-	* Notebook CNN RNAcompete analysis: walk through of building, training, testing, and evaluating a CNN for a supervised regression task
+	* Notebook CNN RNAcompete: walk through of building, training, testing, and evaluating a CNN for a supervised regression task

-# Tutorials deepomics
+# Tutorials Deepomics

 Contains 3 notebook-based tutorials:

-	* Notebook Deepomics CNN TF analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised classification task
+	* Notebook Deepomics CNN TF: example of how to use deepomics to train, test, and evaluate a CNN for a supervised classification task

-	* Notebook Deepomics CNN RNAcompete analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised regression task
+	* Notebook Deepomics CNN RNAcompete: example of how to use deepomics to train, test, and evaluate a CNN for a supervised regression task

-	* Notebook Deepomics VAE example Frey Faces: example of training a variational autoencoder to fit the distribution of the data.
+	* Notebook Deepomics VAE Frey Faces: example of training a variational autoencoder to fit the distribution of the data.